 Finally, add Global sentiment from the Dynamic content list.

-Go to the view/form designer, and add the custom field you created in step 1 of the preceding procedure.
+Go to the view/form designer, and add the custom column you created in step 1 of the preceding procedure.
 For information about how to add the column to your view, see Add a column to your view.

-Then add a field to the form.
+Add a field to the form.
 For details, see Add a field to a form.

 Submit and view feedback for